njaard/sonnerie/file_format.md

 (because the key lives lexigraphically between the 'first key' and 'last key' in the segment's header), you can decompress the LZ4 data and actually get the values.

-There's a bug in which if the compressed data actually magically contains the `@TSDB_SEGMENT_\0\0`, then you might get messed up.
-That sucks man, I feel bad for you, as it's really unlikely to ever happen.

 # The database format
 The database is a directory with a bunch of these segments-files where